dtr-org/docs.unit-e.io/reference/rpc/listunspent.rst

 **Type:** string

-A json array of unite addresses to filter
+A json array of Unit-e addresses to filter

 ::

     [
-      "address"     (string) unite address
+      "address"     (string) Unit-e address
       ,...
     ]